 Create your own schedule for setting aside time to write, read and embark on developmental activities for your writing.
 Stretch it over a time period that suits you.
 Be extremely disciplined in ‘showing up’ to your ‘classes’.
 Call yourself a writer – to yourself and other people.
 Stick to your guns.

 All university creative writing tutors must be established in their field of writing.
 University offers a unique environment in which you get to mix with numerous writing professionals and learn from their knowledge and success.
 Depending on the writers who work in your university and how much you ‘click’ with them, this can be one of the biggest perks of doing a creative writing MA.
 Though I had some great tutors on my course, I wish I had more carefully considered who would be teaching me!
 The thought hadn’t much occurred to me at the time, and it might have been more beneficial for me to find tutors who wrote in the same genre as me.

 Some writers offer private coaching services.
-Some literary consultancies offer writing mentors.
-Unfortunately, this can be expensive – but MAs are very expensive, so consider how much you would spend on university fees and how much contact time you might get with a professional writer/mentor vs. this alternative.
+Some literary consultancies offer mentorships.
+You can also get professional feedback on a manuscript you’ve already written from a freelance editor.
+Unfortunately, these options can be expensive – but MAs are very expensive, so consider how much you would spend on university fees and how much contact time you might get with a professional writer/mentor vs. this alternative.
 You might be restricted by location, but a lot of professionals use Skype for remote coaching.
 It could be difficult finding the right mentor for you, but it is likely to be worth it as a substitute for this part of the creative writing MA.

 BENEFIT #3: Learning and support from your peers